opensupporter/osdi-docs/messages.md

 This document defines the Message resource.

 Message resources represent a some type of mass communication -- a mass email to an email list, an SMS sent to an SMS list, etc... -- that is sent or otherwise communicated to to a list of people.
-Messages have fields to describe them such as names, subject lines, contents, statistics about delivery and engagement, and the like.
-Messages can also be linked to queries for targeting a list of people, lists for showing who received the message, and similar metadata.
+Messages have fields to describe them such as names, subjects, bodies, statistics about delivery and engagement, and the like.
+Messages contain arrays that link to queries or lists representing people who are targeted to receive the message, and link to recipient lists for showing who received the message, and similar metadata.
 Messages can be one of two types, ```email``` or ```sms```, indicating how the message was delivered.

 ### Sections